kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 _“A massacre is the killing of a large number of people, especially those who are not involved in any fighting or have no way of defending themselves.
 A massacre is generally considered to be morally unacceptable, especially when perpetrated by a group of political actors against defenseless victims.”_ - Wikipedia

 The article begins after the warnings.
-There are a few, but they are necessary!
+These are necessary to keep readers and interested parties safe from harm.
 ***
 # Warnings
 ## In-Person Contact
 The SotC advise you to not call (by phone) or go near the church for any reason until you have heard about the Mount Calvary Baptist Church Memorial Foundation and the SotC taking control of the church building and its surrounding property on the broadcast evening world news AND read about it here, not a moment before.
 Failure to take heed of this warning may result in your death.

+See notices below.

 ## Online Contact
 We have provided screenshots of the charade’s videos they are producing.
 They all come from Facebook on the page they created.
 We urge individuals not to view them or share them.
 Anyone showing interest in them may be identified, tracked down and killed.
 Avoid using anything requiring a login to view like Facebook when viewing anything regarding Mount Calvary Baptist Church, failure to do so may result in your death.